neurobin/rnm/rnm.md

 : Same as *-si*

 -ei *number*
-: End index i.e index to stop renaming from.
-It is only for files inside a directory that is being recursively taken due to a depth value greater than 0, i.e it works on directory index.
+: End index.
+Remaining files will be skipped when either incrementing or decrementing index reaches end index inside a directory.
+It is only for files inside a directory that is being recursively taken due to a depth value greater than 0, or negative i.e it works on directory index only.
 Note that directory index */id/* will renew in each directory i.e in each directory rename will be performed from start index to end index.
+A value of *0* for end index will mean unlimited index.
+As index goes both ways around (increment and decrements) at the same time, rename will be skipped as soon as one kind of index (incrementing or decrementing) hits the limit.
+For example, if you set the end index to 4, it will end when either incrementing or decrementing index reaches 4 or -4.
+End index is always taken as positive number, but negative number is acceptable though internally it will be treated with its absolute value.

 -inc *number*
 : Increment value (floating point decimal).
 The amount, index will be incremented or decremented in each iteration.
 Decremented index is available through name string rule */-i/*, */-id/* etc..